Variational Inference for Sparse Poisson Regression: Simulation study

-where $\theta_{j1},\ldots,\theta_{jT}$ are MCMC samples. { If $q({ \rho}_j = k) = \frac{1}{T}\sum_{t=1}^T I({ \rho}_{jt} = k)$ for $k = 0,1$, we have ${\rm accuracy}(q) = 100\%,$ and when $q({ \rho}_j = k) = 1$ and $\frac{1}{T}\sum_{t=1}^T I({ \rho}_{jt} = k) = 0$ for some $k \in \{0,1\}$, we have ${\rm accuracy}(q) = 0\%$.}
+where $\theta_{j1},\ldots,\theta_{jT}$ are MCMC samples. { If $q({ \theta}_j = k) = \frac{1}{T}\sum_{t=1}^T I({ \theta}_{jt} = k)$ for $k = 0,1$, we have ${\rm accuracy}(q(\theta_j)) = 100\%,$ and when $q({ \theta}_j = k) = 1$ and $\frac{1}{T}\sum_{t=1}^T I({ \theta}_{jt} = k) = 0$ for some $k \in \{0,1\}$, we have ${\rm accuracy}(q(\theta_j)) = 0\%$.}

-{The average (standard error)} of accuracy values are given in Table \ref{tab1}. {The boxplots for the accuracies of the regression coefficients are given in Figure \ref{boxac1}.} Furthermore, the $q$-functions as well as the kernel density estimator of the marginal posteriors of the regression coefficients, for a single iteration of the simulation study, are given in Figures \ref{dens1}, \ref{dens2}, and the corresponding plots for the other parameters are given in {the supplementary material}.
+{The average (standard error)} of accuracy values are given in Table \ref{tab1}. {The boxplots for the accuracy of the regression coefficients are given in Figure \ref{boxac1}.} Furthermore, the $q$-functions as well as the kernel density estimator of the marginal posteriors of the regression coefficients, for a single iteration of the simulation study, are given in Figures \ref{dens1}, \ref{dens2}, and the corresponding plots for the other parameters are given in {the supplementary material}.

-As one can see from {Table \ref{tab1} and Figure \ref{boxac1}, the accuracy of the posterior approximation for the regression coefficients is high, except for zero coefficients in the Bernoulli-VB method. { Note that the variational posteriors of the regression coefficients under the Bernoulli-VB method are not directly comparable to their MCMC estimated densities.
-In this case, we would need to compute the accuracy of the variational posterior of ${ \boldsymbol\beta}\Gamma$.
-Thus, the marginal densities are either $q(\beta_j)$ or degenerate at zero (when $\gamma_j=0$). { Based on the criterion in Equation \eqref{acc}, the accuracy of the variational posterior is reduced, while in this scenario the point mass at zero offers a notably more accurate posterior.}} Table \ref{tab1} also presents the accuracy for the parameters ${ \boldsymbol\gamma}$ and $\mathbf{Z}$ of the VB methods against an MCMC benchmark for the Bernoulli and CS priors. {As can be seen from these values, the CS-VB has higher accuracies than the Bernoulli-VB method}.
+As one can see from {Table \ref{tab1} and Figure \ref{boxac1}, the accuracy of the posterior approximation for the regression coefficients is high.
+Table \ref{tab1} also presents the accuracy for the parameters ${ \boldsymbol\gamma}$ and $\mathbf{Z}$ of the VB methods against an MCMC benchmark for the Bernoulli and CS priors. {As can be seen from these values, the CS-VB has higher accuracies than the Bernoulli-VB method}.
 The accuracy for the $\pi$ hyperparameter is { moderate} for both Bernoulli-VB and CS-VB methods.
-Regarding the variance hyper-parameters of the Bernoulli-VB and Laplace-VB methods, we can see from Table \ref{tab1} that { the Bernoulli-VB method has lower accuracies for the variance components, which correspond with the zero coefficients compared to the other components, while the Laplace-VB method achieves almost equal accuracies for all components $\tau_0,\ldots,\tau_4$. }}
+Regarding the variance hyper-parameters of the Bernoulli-VB and Laplace-VB methods, we can see from Table \ref{tab1} that { the Bernoulli-VB method has lower accuracies for the variance components, which correspond with the zero coefficients compared to the other components, while the Laplace-VB method achieves almost equal accuracies for all components $\tau_0,\ldots,\tau_4$. }

 {